-As I looked back on prior notes for this Sunday, six years ago we were contending with the unfolding horror of the Deepwater Horizon oil spill in the gulf.
-Three years ago we were talking about Boston and Newtown.
+As I looked back on prior notes for this Sunday, years ago we were contending with the unfolding horror of the Deepwater Horizon oil spill in the gulf.
+After that we were talking about Boston bombings and Newtown school shooting.
 What is on our plate today?
 Elections and convention?
-Do we focus on earthquakes in other places or tragedies much closer to home?
+Do we focus on earthquakes, storms, flooding, or tragedy in other places or tragedies much closer to home?
 God's Word is amazing in that it always has something to say.
-Our prayers were drawn to the family in Ohio which were massacred and the people of Ecuador who are continuing to suffer after the earthquake.
-Armenio asked us to pray for the people in prison as well.
-They are often simply people adrift, counting time.
-We also remember regular participant Sharon Willweber whose grandson was killed in an auto accident a year ago.
-It's a tough week for everyone.